CK-Bachoo/Android-mobile-cybersecurity-workbench/README.md

-# 🛡️Mobile Cybersecurity Workbench / Rig: Independent Purple Team Lab Environments on Constrained Android Hardware
+# 🛡️ Mobile Cybersecurity Workbench/Rig: Independent Purple Team Lab Environments on Constrained Android Hardware
 ### (Samsung Note 20 Ultra 5G Exynos 990 + Termux App + Chrome Browser + Google Cloud Shell + Azure + AWS + GitHub)

 This is a live, operational security workbench built and run entirely on a Samsung Galaxy Note 20 Ultra.
 No shortcuts.
 Built by a Navy veteran and Cybersecurity Innovation Fellow to prove enterprise-inspired Purple Team workflows are a function of discipline, not hardware.